vaskocuturilo/bad-example/README.md

 # Bad example

-## Test scenario: Bad example to check the level of qa automation engineers
+## Test scenario: Bad example to check the level of qa automation engineers.

 ## Requirements:
 - Use any *object-oriented language*